spandex-project/spandex/README.md

     inner_span_2()
   end

-  @decorate span()
+  @decorate span(tracer: MyApp.OtherTracer)
   def inner_span_2() do
-    "this produces the span stack you would expect" end
+    "this produces a span stack to be reported by another tracer" end

   # Multiple Clauses